 Often when a raft capsizes one or more passengers will come up under the upside down raft.
 There are large air pockets under the raft, so quickly take a few good breaths while keeping your feet up.
 Do not linger under the raft, however, because you cannot see what is coming next in the river and your crew and guide are looking for you.
 Take a deep breath and get out from under the raft by pulling and pushing on the bottom until you reach daylight.

-Crab Apple Whitewater respects your privacy.
-Crab Apple Whitewater does not share our customer information with anyone.
+• By subscribing you consent to receive updates from our company.
+Crab Apple Whitewater respects your privacy and does not share our customer information with anyone.
 Your information will be used exclusively for newsletter and promotions by Crab Apple Whitewater.